 While some states will prosecute a woman for abusing substances while pregnant, many of these cases have been thrown out.
 Additionally, several organizations regularly campaign against sending a pregnant woman addicted to drugs or alcohol to jail.

 Seeking treatment is the best way to overcome substance addiction and ensure the best possible outcome for the pregnancy.
 Many healthcare providers will help a pregnant woman decide on the most appropriate treatment option for her.

 Getting Help For Alcohol And Drug Addiction During Pregnancy

 Addiction or co-occurring disorders during pregnancy can negatively impact both mother and child.
-Getting help for these conditions can significantly reduce the potential risks and health conditions associated with substance abuse during pregnancy.
+Getting help for these conditions can significantly reduce the potential risks and health conditions associated with substance use during pregnancy.

 There are several treatment facilities that offer specialized treatment programs for pregnant women looking to overcome addiction.
 These programs offer a safe and supportive environment in which the pregnant woman can address her substance use disorder.
 Many rehab centers provide customized recovery plans to meet the unique needs of each patient.

-To learn more about substance abuse throughout pregnancy, contact an Vertava Health’ treatment specialist today.
+To learn more about substance use throughout pregnancy, contact an Vertava Health’ treatment specialist today.